TorbenJakobsen/decimaldate/README.rst

 Functionality
 -------------

-There are a variety of utillity and computational class and instance methods to make use of ``DecimalDate`` including a ``range()``.
+There are computational and utillity/ convenience class and instance methods to make use of ``DecimalDate`` including a ``range()``.

 Please see the latest